 Having a bad manager can be severely frustrating for any professional.
 Great managers make the work day easier through prudent organization, strong leadership, quality problem-solving and clear communication.
 A manager’s leadership skills can strongly influence the productivity of a workplace, for better or worse.

 Most seasoned professionals have encountered at least one bad manager in their lifetime.
 Others have encountered several.
 What they will tell you is bad managers aren’t just one type — there are several sub-classifications of a bad manager, from those who work too nonchalantly to the overly demanding types with unrealistic expectations.

-When learning how to deal with a bad manager, it’s wise to first figure out what you’re dealing with.
+When learning how to deal with the situation, it can be helpful to follow some top tips when working for a bad manager.
+The first one is that it’s wise to first figure out what you’re dealing with.
 Out of the five below, which type of bad manager do you have?